 ‘Substance Use and Abuse in the Long Nineteenth Century is kindly supported by: BAVS, BARS, Past and Present Society, Alcohol Research UK.

-Edge Hill University’s events are photographed and filmed, and some footage posted on the University YouTube channel and website after the event.
+Edge Hill University’s public events are be photographed and filmed, and some footage posted on the University YouTube channel and website after the event.
 Please note, photographs and footage may also be used by Edge Hill University for media and publications.
-Film footage of events will be archived indefinitely for future reference.
+Footage filmed of public lectures will be archived indefinitely for future reference.
 All attendees should be aware that they may feature in this footage.
 By registering and attending this event, you are giving permission for your image to be photographed and recorded.